simtopia/verbs/docs/python/source/pages/model.rst

 * The next block is processed:

   * The time and block number are incremented
-  * The queue of transactions is shuffled
+  * The queue of transactions is shuffled/sorted
   * The queue of transactions is processed, updating the state of the EVM